nuejs/nue/packages/www/docs/css-development.md

 ## Small projects
 Start with global styles plus area-specific CSS.
-This follows the classic web development pattern that pre-dated the component revolution - global stylesheets with area-specific additions.
+This follows the classic web development pattern that pre-dated the component revolution: global stylesheets with area-specific additions.
 It's perfect for personal projects, prototypes, or small teams where you need the flexibility to add styles ad-hoc without teaching a formal system to others:

 ```